Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company

 Mather’s father believed that social connections were necessary to establish one’s foothold in the world.
-He expressed despair when his son, Samuel, while traveling in Paris, failed to deliver the letters of introduction he had written on his son’s behalf.
-Samuel agreed, for he preceded his subsequent trips to Europe and the Far East be carrying letters of introduction from well-placed individuals.
+He expressed despair when his son, Samuel, failed to deliver the letters of introduction he had written on his son’s behalf while traveling in Paris.
+Samuel agreed that he preceded his subsequent trips to Europe and the Far East by carrying letters of introduction from well-placed individuals.

 Success compounded his inherited wealth.
 Pickands, Mather & Co. became one of the four major iron ore companies in the United States.
 The business grew until in the 1940’s it included operation of iron-ore mines on all the Lake Superior ranges, mining and distribution of coke, and management of the Interlake Steamship Company fleet with 36 freighters transporting iron ore, coal, limestone, and grain on the Great Lakes.

 His summer home, Shoreby, offered an excellent view of Cleveland’s port so Mather could observe which of the iron-ore boats steaming toward the city belonged to Pickands Mather.

 In addition to mining operations in the Lake Superior district, the company was also engaged in developing processes to benefit low-grade iron formations.
 This material, called taconite, existed in large quantities on the Lake Superior district and was looked upon as a significant source of the future supply of iron-bearing content.